Fact Verification AI

 To work effectively on these platforms, follow these actionable steps:

-Complete the Citation and Fact-Checking module (Level 1) to understand how to verify claims against sources and document your evidence properly.
+Complete the Citation and Fact-Checking module to understand how to verify claims against sources and document your evidence properly.
 When you evaluate live fact-checks, apply the source verification framework directly: identify each citation, verify it matches the claim it supports, and flag misattributions.

 Related terms and curriculum mapping

-| Term | Definition | Annotation Academy Module |
+| Term | Definition | Where It Fits |

 |---|---|---|

-| Citation and Fact-Checking | Foundational skills for verifying claims against sources and documenting evidence | Level 1 (L1_M501) |
+| Citation and Fact-Checking | Foundational skills for verifying claims against sources and documenting evidence | AI Evaluator Certification |

-| Advanced Source Evaluation | Complex assessment of source reliability when multiple sources conflict or are incomplete | Level 2 (L2_M501) |
+| Advanced Source Evaluation | Complex assessment of source reliability when multiple sources conflict or are incomplete | Broader field, beyond the certification |

-| RLHF | Reinforcement Learning from Human Feedback, training methodology where evaluators rate outputs to improve models | Level 2 (L2_M101) |
+| RLHF | Reinforcement Learning from Human Feedback, training methodology where evaluators rate outputs to improve models | AI Evaluator Certification (fundamentals) |

-| Inter-Annotator Agreement | Statistical measure of consistency between human evaluators, calculated using Cohen's Kappa | Level 2 (L2_M201) |
+| Inter-Annotator Agreement | Statistical measure of consistency between human evaluators, calculated using Cohen's Kappa | Broader field, beyond the certification |

-| Response Quality Assessment | Broader evaluation framework including factual accuracy, citation quality, and reasoning clarity | Level 1 (L1_M401) |
+| Response Quality Assessment | Broader evaluation framework including factual accuracy, citation quality, and reasoning clarity | AI Evaluator Certification |

-| Natural Language Processing | Technology enabling machines to understand, interpret, and generate human language | Level 1 foundational knowledge |
+| Natural Language Processing | Technology enabling machines to understand, interpret, and generate human language | AI Evaluator Certification foundational knowledge |

-| Dimension Tensions | Conflicts between evaluation criteria (for example, speed versus accuracy in fact verification) | Level 2 (L2_M401) |
+| Dimension Tensions | Conflicts between evaluation criteria (for example, speed versus accuracy in fact verification) | Broader field, beyond the certification |

-| Rubric Engineering | Design and calibration of evaluation criteria for consistent quality assessment | Level 1 (L1_M601) |
+| Rubric Engineering | Design and calibration of evaluation criteria for consistent quality assessment | AI Evaluator Certification |

 Related Articles